ccao-data/service-spark-iasworld/README.md

   Expressions should not be overlapping.
 Set to `null` in a job definition to disable using predicates completely.
 Defaults to `default_predicates.sql`.

-Long-lived job definitions are stored as YAML in `config/default_jobs.yaml`, then converted to JSON for submission.
-See `run.sh` for an example of this workflow using `yq`.

-### Predicates, filtering, and partitioning
+### Creating batch JSON

+The batch above contains two separate jobs, one per table.
+If you want to add additional tables to the batch, you can manually add corresponding table objects and modify the fields and listed above.

+In practice, modifying JSON is a bit of a pain, so we store long-lived batch/job definitions in YAML, then convert them to JSON using `yq`.
+The file `config/default_jobs.yaml` contains definitions for three common job batches we use: one for daily pulls, one for weekends, and one for testing.

+The `./run.sh` script contains an example of using `yq` to submit jobs.

+## Additional notes

+### Data types

+Spark automatically attempts to mirror the data types within iasWorld using its own equivalent types.
+However, on occasion, it may use an incorrect or undesirable type.
+In such cases, this repo provides a hierarchical system of column-level schema/type overrides, with each type overriding the previous one:

+1. By default, all `NUMBER` Oracle types are converted to `DECIMAL(10,0)` and `TIMESTAMP` Oracle types are converted to `STRING`.
+The behavior is ignored if an override is specified via the options below.
+2. Global schema overrides apply to all columns of a given name across all tables.
+They can be specified even for columns that do not exist in every table.
+They are defined in `config/default_settings.yaml`.
+3. Table schema overrides apply only to the columns of a single table.
+They take precedence over all other overrides.
+They are defined in `config/table_definitions.yaml`.

+### Constructing jobs

+Predicates, filters, and partitions are Spark concepts used to construct individual jobs in a batch.
+They are mostly handled automatically, but you may need to change them in rare cases.
+The list below outlines the role of each concept and how to change them if needed:

 - **Predicates** are SQL statements used to chunk a table during reads against the iasWorld database.
-The statements define mutually exclusive queries that run in parallel (in order to speed up query execution).
+The statements define mutually exclusive queries that run in parallel (in order to speed up query execution).<br>
   Predicates are defined via a file of SQL statements in the `config/` directory, then passed to each table job via a file path.
 - **Filters** are logic conditions included in queries to the database.
 Spark uses [predicate pushdown](https://airbyte.com/data-engineering-resources/predicate-pushdown) to compose the _predicates_ and _filter_ for each query into a single SQL statement.
-Think of filters as a SQL WHERE clause applied across all the predicate chunks specified above.
+Think of filters as a SQL WHERE clause applied across all the predicate chunks specified above.<br>
   Filters are constructed automatically from any `min_year`, `max_year`, and/or `cur` values passed as part of a job definition.
 If these values are all null, then the entire table is returned.
 - **Partitions** define how the output Parquet files returned from each should be broken up.
-We use Hive partitioning by default, which yields partitions with the structure `$TABLE/taxyr=$YEAR/cur=$CUR_VALUE/part-0.parquet`.
+We use Hive partitioning by default, which yields partitions with the structure `$TABLE/taxyr=$YEAR/cur=$CUR_VALUE/part-0.parquet`.<br>
   Like filters, partitions are determined automatically via any `min_year`, `max_year`, and/or `cur` values that are set.
 If these values are all null, then the table is returned as a single file e.g. `$TABLE/part-0.parquet`.